 Most civic software tries to do everything for everyone.
 It ends up doing nothing for anyone.

-NeighborhoodOS works the other way.
+neighborhoodOS goes the other way.
 We start with one concrete pain in one real neighborhood and ship a working tool for it in weeks, not quarters.
 When the tool earns trust, we keep it running and pick the next pain.

 All code is open source.
 MIT licensed.
-Runs locally on one neighborhood node, no central server.
+Runs locally on one neighborhood node.
+No central server.

-core/ — node entry + shared wiring
+core/ node entry, shared wiring

-connectors/ — city data, social signals
+connectors/ city data, social signals

-ingest/ — cron-ready scripts
+ingest/ cron-ready scripts

-identity/ — trust levels, federated voting
+identity/ trust levels, voting

-wedges/ — the swappable part
+wedges/ the swappable part

-site/ — this page
+site/ this page

 git clone